zmkfirmware/zmk/docs/docs/faq.md

 ### Pairing Split Keyboards

-Only the primary half of a keyboard should be paired to a computer or device.
-The non-primary half will auto-connect to the primary half via BLE and should _not_ be paired directly to a computer or device.
+Only the central half of a keyboard should be paired to a computer or device.
+The peripheral half will auto-connect to the central half via BLE and should _not_ be paired directly to a computer or device.

 ### Powering Split Keyboards